-Before each class I will send pdf’s of the images we will be working on in class.
-If participants can print these, to reference in class, it will be helpful but not required.
+Before each class pdf’s of images we will be working on, will be sent..
+If participants can print these, to reference in class, it will be helpful.

 1. CREATING A ‘FABRIC REPEAT: Wed Nov 2- Combining 2 or 3 favorite images, a flower + its leaves, a bird, birdhouse +nest, shoes + items of clothing or accessories or a bathrobe, slippers + toothbrush and toothpaste etc a ‘wallpaper’ will be painted.
 An image of the wallpaper on an item of furniture, a bed with pillows, shower curtain and bathroom rug, tablecloth and napkins etc will be painted as part of the finished illustration.
 Participants will be asked to create a secondary fabric to coordinate with the central theme.
 This is a really fun class and the possibilities are unlimited!